-Cash still matters.
+Cash still matters - 5.4 million people are estimated to rely on cash in their day-to-day lives.
 That’s why a key part of our Intent to 2025 is to protect access to cash across the UK.

-You can read more about our ‘Save Our Cash’ campaign here.
+You can find out more about Banking Hubs here.